 In terms of technique, if you’re suffering from any elbow pain it may be worth getting an experienced coach to look at your technique to check for any improper wrist/elbow action that may be contributing to the problem.

-It’s always recommended to get assessed by an appropriately qualified physiotherapist with any musculoskeletal complaint that lasts for longer than a few days, but the technical input from a coach may also be very useful in managing tennis elbow – the backhand stroke in particular can be the root of the issue due to the forces that go through the wrist/elbow during the shot.
+It’s always recommended to get assessed by an appropriately qualified physiotherapist with any musculoskeletal complaint that lasts for longer than a few days, but the technical input from a coach may also be very useful in managing tennis elbow – the backhand stroke, in particular, can be the root of the issue due to the forces that go through the wrist/elbow during the shot.

 Equipment-wise, both your rackets grip and the string tension can also contribute to tennis elbow.
 A grip either too big or too small can cause issues (again, seek an experienced coach’s input if you have any concerns in this area), while too high a string tension in a racket can also cause stress within the elbow joint.

-The frame weight and balance of your racket may likewise also play a role in tennis elbow, particularly if you’ve changed from one extreme to another without a suitable gradual acclimatisation.
+The frame weight and balance of your racket may likewise also play a role in tennis elbow, particularly if you’ve changed from one extreme to another without suitable gradual acclimatisation.

 As with almost all sports injuries, prehab is better than rehab.